amazingsmash/AtmosphericShaders/README.md

 Analytical and numerical analysis and rendering of the problem of computing efficient atmospheric scattering.
 Matlab and Mathematica code is provided, along with GLSL shaders for producing a spherical atmosphere-like effect on virtual globes.

 Shading is based on the most prominent atmospheric raycasting using a simplified linear model of the atmospheric density to calculate how much light is scattered our way on each fragment.
-The numerical calculations are heavily simplified by exploiting the spherical simmetry of the atmosphere.
+The numerical calculations are heavily simplified by exploiting the spherical symmetry of the atmosphere.

 ## Analytical